StatCan/cloud-native-platform/content/en/blog/articles/2020-year-in-review.md

 * Metrics (Prometheus/Grafana)
 * Logging

-We've also trained the DAaaS team on Terraform to manage their own Kubernetes environment.
+We've also trained the DAS team on Terraform to manage their own Kubernetes environment.
 We assist them with setup and troubelshooting of their environment.

-Through the work on DAaaS, we've also assisted other data science workloads onboard to the analytics platform.
+Through the work on DAS, we've also assisted other data science workloads onboard to the analytics platform.
 More specifically, we've assisted with setting up a pipeline to process satelitte imagery.

 ### Open Source